IrosTheBeggar/mstream-flutter/README.md

 ### Blocked
 * Test that error handling works correctly (waiting on: https://github.com/luanpotter/audioplayers/issues/106)
 * Clicking on the cloud button before adding a server throws an exception (https://github.com/flutter/flutter/issues)

+## Not to self

+Make sure to bum version number in `/android/app/build.gradle` before releasing